Scarabol/rock-raiders-web/README.md

 ### v0.8.x - Late game features

-- after picking up shovel or completing training, raider should leave toolstation to first floor in negative x direction
 - implement clickOnly... methods for tutorials
 - disable all non-flashing UI elements in tutorial mode
 - implement NERP methods to complete last tutorial

 ### v0.9.x - Polishing

+- When building is started while material is carried, this material is not dropped to be used on building
+- Forbidding collection of ores or crystals stops building projects too
+- Allow raider in alarm mode to be moved by player
+- Primary building path is not correct for Tutorial01 toolstation
 - Use same team for all missions and add names to raiders
-- Auto switch from portrait to landscape mode in fullscreen
 - Background music and soundtrack (needs files from ISO-File)

 ### v1.0.0 - Final Release

 - Fix all remaining bugs

+### v1.1.0 - Minor Fixes And Improvements

+- Auto switch from portrait to landscape mode in fullscreen
+- Add option to read/write savegames from URL

 ## Known Issues

 ### Important

-- When building is started while material is carried, this material is not dropped to be used on building
-- Forbidding collection of ores or crystals stops building projects too
 - Damage and blow up buildings with lava erosion

-### Nice to have
+### Cosmetics

-- Allow raider in alarm mode to be moved by player
+- One can hear rockies snoring behind walls in Level17
 - Add rotation speed to entities and play turnLeft, turnRight animations
-- Add option to read/write savegames from URL

-### Cosmetics

 - Advisor not shown in tutorials near icon panel
 - Surface object pointer in tutorials removes surface highlight color as in original
 - Lava rockies texture not using correct UV coordinates